Skip to main content

 Click the "Start" button and select the "Settings" icon to enter the settings page.

-Search Settings in Windows
+Search settings in Windows

 2. Enter Ethernet Settings Page